 “All right.
 The man we are looking for is named Gerald Clark.
 He is wanted in several states, including the Qun’sho, surprisingly.
 Rich beyond belief, the man holds a rather large estate in the Deling region.
 He has undergone a name change to become Gerald Clark, which is why his mansion was overlooked before.
 He does not realize we know his alias.
 SeeDs will report to the mansion where Clark has not been present for many months since his job in the prison kept him there.
 Sources tell us Clark is going to arrive at the mansion in three days.
 In two, SeeDs will arrive, and take out the current household staff.
+The morning before he arrives you will assume your positions.
 After you find out Clark’s future plans, please capture our target and submit proper evidence,” Xu gave them a hawk-eyed stare before she continued, “any questions?”

 “Does it have to be in two days?”
 Irvine winced.